United States Army Recruiting and Retention College

-The United States Army Recruiting and Retention College (RRC), located at Fort Knox, Kentucky, serves as the United States Army training brigade responsible for providing U.S. Army officers and non-commissioned officers (NCOs) with the skills, knowledge, and techniques to conduct recruiting and career counselor duties for the United States Army and Army Reserve at the company, battalion, brigade, and headquarters levels.
+The United States Army Recruiting and Retention College (RRC), located at Fort Knox, Kentucky, is a satellite school under the United States Army Soldier Support Institute (USASSI) that provides United States Army officers and non-commissioned officers (NCOs) with the knowledge, skills, and techniques to conduct recruiting and career counselor duties for the United States Army and Army Reserve at the company, battalion, brigade, and headquarters levels.

 History

+Fort Benjamin Harrison and Fort Jackson

-On July 1, 1983, the United States Army Recruiting and Retention School (RRS) was activated at Fort Benjamin Harrison, Indiana as the fifth Army school managed by the United States Army Institute of Personnel and Resource Management (USAIPRM); prior to the school's activation, Army recruiting and retention courses were taught by the United States Army Adjutant General School also at Fort Benjamin Harrison.
-In August 1984, the Army reorganized USAIPRM as the United States Army Soldier Support Institute (USASSI) where it would oversee eight schools responsible for the training of all Army personnel, finance, music, and recruiting and retention Soldiers.
-In 1991, the United States Congress approved the 1991 Base Realignment and Closure Commission list recommending Fort Benjamin Harrison be closed and the units located there moved to other military bases; by October 1995, USASSI and its associated schools were moved to Fort Jackson, South Carolina.
+With the creation of the U.S. Army Recruiting Command (USAREC) in October 1967, the teaching of the Army's recruiting and retention personnel was conducted by instructors from the United States Army Adjutant General School at Fort Benjamin Harrison, Indiana.
+On July 1, 1983, the United States Army Recruiting and Retention School (RRS) was activated at Fort Benjamin Harrison as the fifth Army school under the United States Army Institute of Personnel and Resource Management (USAIPRM).
+In August 1984, the Army reorganized USAIPRM as the USASSI where it would oversee eight schools responsible for the training of all Army personnel, finance, music, and recruiting and retention Soldiers.

+In April 1991, the United States Congress approved the 1991 Base Realignment and Closure Commission list, with Fort Benjamin Harrison recommended for closure and units located there moved to other military bases.
+By October 1995, USASSI and its associated schools had relocated to Fort Jackson, South Carolina, where they continued to train thousands of Soldiers annually for nearly 20 years.

+Fort Knox

-In March 2014, the Army made a decision to relocate the RRS to Fort Knox, Kentucky, in order to improve synergy between the U.S. Army Recruiting Command (USAREC) and the RRS, enhance the training needs of recruiters, better support the development of recruiting doctrine and curriculum development, and reduce Army Career Management Field (CMF) 79 institutional training sites from three to two.
-The move was estimated to save the Army more than $14 million a year in travel and training costs by repurposing the headquarters buildings, barracks, and dining facilities previously used by the deactivated 3d Brigade Combat Team, 1st Infantry Division into a new campus for the RRS.
+In March 2014, the Army directed the RRS to be reassigned as a brigade under USAREC and relocated to Fort Knox, Kentucky, in order to improve synergy and communication between USAREC headquarters and the RRS and increase the speed that recruiting doctrine and training curriculum was developed and implemented.
+The move was projected to save the Army more than $14 million per year in training and travel costs by repurposing the headquarters buildings and barracks previously used by the deactivated 3d Brigade Combat Team, 1st Infantry Division into a new campus for the RRS.

-On October 1, 2016, the RRS Headquarters Company was activated to provide better mission command support to the Soldiers and civilians working at the RRS.
-One year later on October 1, 2017, the RRS was renamed the United States Army Recruiting and Retention College (RRC) as part of its incorporation under the Army University system, which integrated all of the Army's professional military education institutions under a single educational structure modeled after many civilian university systems.
+The relocation process began in July 2014 with instructors and civilian personnel beginning to move or be assigned to Fort Knox, and courses being taught at both Fort Knox and Fort Jackson.
+By January 2015 all courses had been moved to Fort Knox, and the RRS was formally activated as USAREC's seventh brigade on October 1, 2015; its Headquarters Company was activated one year later on October 1, 2016, to provide better mission command support to the Soldiers and civilians working at the RRS.
+On October 1, 2017, the RRS was reflagged as the United States Army Recruiting and Retention College (RRC) as part of its incorporation under the Army University system, which integrated all of the Army's professional military education institutions under a single educational structure modeled after many civilian university systems.